genesys/bold360-mobile-docs-ios/docs/chat-configuration/tracking-events/forms.md

 **You can checkout an implementation example [here](https://github.com/bold360ai/bold360-mobile-samples-ios/blob/master/BasicSample/BasicSample/ChatViewControllers/BoldFormViewController.swift).**

 Each form construct of dynamic list of fields according to admin console configurations set for the account's chat window.
-Each field has properties which defines its look and behavior, among them: field type, isRequired, and if available, its current value.
+Each field has properties which defines its type and behavior, among them: field type, isRequired, and if available, its current value.

 ![]({{'/assets/images/console-chat-forms.png' | relative_url}})
 {: .image-70}